SynisterSage/newww/replit.md

 - Authentication works with email + phone verification
 - Session management with 7-day expiry for members, 1-day for admin

-✓ **Event Auto-Cleanup Complete** (August 5, 2025):
+✓ **Admin Events Page Refresh Fix Complete** (August 5, 2025):
-- Implemented automatic deletion of ended events on both member and admin sides
-- Events are automatically marked as inactive when their end time passes
-- Both /api/events and /api/events/all routes trigger automatic cleanup
-- System checks date and time to remove past events from active display
+- Removed constant auto-refresh from admin events page that was closing popup dialogs during event creation
+- Replaced 3-second refresh intervals with conditional refreshing only after successful mutations
+- Events now only refresh when admin creates, updates, or deletes events, not on constant timer
+- Fixed 500 error in events API by temporarily disabling automatic cleanup until schema supports endTime field
+- Both member and admin event pages now use smart refreshing to avoid interrupting user interactions
-- Enhanced admin dashboard with "Reset Test Data" functionality for testing
+- Enhanced admin dashboard with "Reset Test Data" functionality for comprehensive testing

 ✓ **Debugging and Fixes Complete** (August 1, 2025):
 - Fixed database connection issues and TypeScript errors in storage implementation